Against Heresies

-Against Heresies (Koine Greek: Ἔλεγχος καὶ ἀνατροπὴ τῆς ψευδωνύμου γνώσεως, Elenchos kai anatropē tēs pseudōnymou gnōseōs, "Refutation and Overthrowal of Knowledge falsely so-called"), sometimes referred to by its Latin title Adversus Haereses, is a work of Christian theology written in Greek about the year 180 by Irenaeus, the bishop of Lugdunum (now Lyon in France).
+Against Heresies is a work of Christian theology written in Greek by Irenaeus, the bishop of Lugdunum (now Lyon in France).

+Due to its reference to Eleutherus as the current bishop of Rome, the work is usually dated c.
+180.

 In it, Irenaeus identifies and describes several schools of Gnosticism, and other schools of Christian thought, whose beliefs he rejects as heresy.
-He contrasts them with orthodox Christianity.
+He contrasts them with orthodox Christianity (proto-orthodox Christianity).

+Only fragments of the original text in ancient Greek remain today, but a complete (less one paragraph) Latin translation – "very ancient", "probably made in the fourth or early fifth century" – still survives.
+Books IV and V exist in their entirety in a literal version in Armenian.
+There are quotations in Syriac, but it is not clear if a translation of the whole was ever made into Syriac.